Introduction / History

 The Vai are predominantly Muslim, but many traditional beliefs are still practiced.
 For instance, the alligator is believed to be connected with evil spirits, since it destroys life.
 A supreme god is thought to be the controller of Earth and everything in it, since they believe he created everything.
 The Vai believe that this god manifests himself through spirits and nature.
 They also believe that this god is too distant to serve or worship directly, so they use a spirit medium.

-Most of the Vai are very superstitious and some practice witchcraft.
+Most of the Vai follow folk beliefs and some practice witchcraft.
 They consider themselves to be surrounded by spirits that can change into living creatures or objects.
 These spirits are believed to have the power to do evil to individuals or to the whole tribe.
 The Vai perform ceremonies for the dead in which they leave articles of clothing and food near the graves of the deceased.

 What are Their Needs?